syncfusion-content/uwp-docs/uwp/Upgrade/how-to-upgrade.md

 ---
 layout: post
 title: Upgrading Syncfusion UWP installer to a latest version - Syncfusion
-description: Learn here about the how upgrade Syncfusion UWP installer to a latest version from website and control panel.
+description: Learn here about how to upgrade Syncfusion UWP installer to a latest version, its elements, and more.
 platform: uwp
 control: Essential Studio
 documentation: ug